 Azure Functions error handling

-For most triggers, there is no built-in retry when errors occur during function execution.
-The two triggers that have retry support are Azure Queue storage and Azure Blob storage.
-By default, these triggers are retried up to five times.
-After the fifth retry, both triggers write a message to a special poison queue.
+By default, these triggers retry requests up to five times.
+After the fifth retry, both triggers write a message to a poison queue.

 Binding error codes

-When integrating with Azure services, you may have errors raised that originate from the APIs of the underlying services.
-Links to the error code documentation for these services can be found in the Exceptions and return codes section of the following trigger and binding reference topics:
+When integrating with Azure services, errors may originate from the APIs of the underlying services.
+Information relating to binding-specific errors is available in the Exceptions and return codes section of the following articles: